 This class introduces students to the modernist movement in post-independence South Asia.
 Modernism will be understood here as a radical experimental movement in literature, film, photography and other arts, primarily aimed at critiquing mainstream narratives of history and culture.
 Given its wide scope, we will analyze a variety of texts over the ten-week duration of the class.
 These include novels, short stories, manifestos, essays, photographs, and films.
 The chronological span of the class is from the 1930s to the 1970s.
 Our aim will be to understand the diverse meanings of modernism as we go through our weekly readings.
 Was it a global phenomenon that was adopted blindly by postcolonial artists?
 Or were there specifically South Asian innovations that enable us to think about the local story as formative of global modernism?
 What bearings do such speculations have on genre, gender, and medium, as well as on politics?
 I will help situate the readings of each week in their specific literary and political contexts.
 Students will be able to evaluate, experiment with, and analyze various forms of modernist literary expressions emerging out of South Asia.
 This class will provide them with critical tools to interpret, assess, compare, and contrast cultural histories of non-Western locations and peoples, with an eye for literary radicalism.
 No prior knowledge of any South Asian history or language is necessary.

-Instructor(s): S. Dasgupta Terms Offered: Autumn
+Instructor(s): S. Dasgupta Terms Offered: Spring

-Equivalent Course(s): KNOW 25320, ENGL 25320, SALC 25320, SALC 35320, CRES 25320, GNSE 25320
+Equivalent Course(s): ENGL 25320, SALC 25320, KNOW 25320, CRES 25320, SALC 35320, GNSE 25320

 GLST 25151.
 Pacific Worlds: Race, Gender, Health, and the Environment.
 100 Units.